Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Higher Risk: Farming Volatile Asset Pairs

-Pairing two volatile assets can expose you to greater IL than pairing volatile assets with stablecoins.
+Pairing two volatile assets can expose users to greater IL than pairing volatile assets with stablecoins.
 Still, there are several reasons why users pair volatile assets for yield farming.

-First of all, some users who want to maintain directional exposure to the market will provide liquidity for pairs like stSOL-BTC to earn fees from trades and token rewards while at the same time reaping huge benefits if both tokens pump at the same time.
+First of all, some users who want to maintain directional exposure to the market will provide liquidity for pairs like stSOL-BTC to earn fees from trades and token rewards while at the same time maintaining positions in these tokens during favorable market conditions.

-Conversely, if one volatile token in the liquidity pair loses value–while the other rises in value–you will incur more extreme IL than if you paired each token with a stablecoin.
-Therefore, it’s probably best to follow this strategy with two tokens from projects you believe in and are willing to hold for a long time.
+Conversely, if one volatile token in the liquidity pair loses value–while the other rises in value–users will incur more extreme IL than if they paired each token with a stablecoin.
+Therefore, it’s probably best to follow this strategy with two tokens from projects users are willing to hold for a long time.

 Some DEXs will reward users for providing liquidity to pairs using their native tokens.
 For example, Orca has several pools where ORCA is paired with SOL, mSOL, and whETH.

-This can be a strategy for holding DEX tokens earned as rewards instead of swapping them right away to capture their current value.
-So, if you believe that a DEX’s tokens are undervalued, then providing liquidity is a way to stack more rewards tokens while HODLing them.
+This can be a strategy for holding DEX tokens earned as rewards instead of swapping them right away for stablecoins.
+If users believe that a DEX’s tokens are worth holding, then providing liquidity is a way to stack more rewards tokens while HODLing them.

 Productivity Tools for Yield Farming Solana

-There are several ways you can optimize your yield farming on Solana.
-Here are some tools that can help you increase your productivity and decrease the time it will take to manage your positions.
+There are several ways users can optimize their yield farming on Solana.
+Here are some tools that can help users increase their productivity and decrease the time it will take to manage positions.

 Finding Yield Farming Opportunities

 It’s been said that the half of knowledge is knowing where to find knowledge.
-You can spend hours scouring DEXs and filling out a spreadsheet looking for the best yield farming opportunities, or you can visit a site like Coindix to search and sort through your options for yield farming on Solana.
+Users can spend hours scouring DEXs and filling out a spreadsheet looking for the best yield farming opportunities, or they can visit a site like Coindix to search and sort through options for yield farming on Solana.

-Beyond looking for the best token combinations and APYs, there are many things you should consider before choosing which Solana yield farming opportunities to take.
-Following Solana projects on social media (Twitter is your best bet) and joining their communities on Discord or Telegram can provide you with a wealth of knowledge about what you’re getting into before you farm.
+Beyond looking for the best token combinations and APYs, there are many factors to consider before choosing which Solana yield farming opportunities to take.
+Following Solana projects on social media (Twitter is a good bet) and joining their communities on Discord or Telegram can provide users with a wealth of knowledge about what they’re getting into before they farm.

-There are also several DeFi communities you can join that actively talk about yield farming regularly.
+There are also several DeFi communities users can join that actively talk about yield farming on a regular basis.
 The Calculator Guy community on Discord, also known as the DeFi Dojo, is one good place to start.

 One major metric in DeFi is APY (Annual Percentage Yield) as opposed to APR (Annual Percentage Rate).
 The difference between these two metrics is that APY reflects compounding interest, about which Benjamin Franklin said, “Money makes money.
 And the money that money makes, makes more money.”

-A common yield farming strategy is compounding rewards into a liquidity position so that it can earn larger rewards.
+A common yield farming strategy is compounding rewards into a liquidity position so that the position can earn proportionately larger rewards.
 The more and faster one compounds their rewards, the more one’s potential to earn rewards increases.

-There is a substantial boost in APY when positions are compounded daily versus weekly or monthly, and DeFi offers ways to compound yield farming gains in your sleep.
+There is a substantial boost in APY when positions are compounded daily versus weekly or monthly, and DeFi offers ways to compound yield farming gains while its users are sleeping.

 Tulip Protocol provides several services for earning yield in DeFi.
-Among the tools in its Tulip Garden is a service to help you autocompound your liquidity pools every 10 minutes, improving your position’s APY much faster than manually compounding.
+Among the tools in its Tulip Garden is a service to help users autocompound their liquidity pool positions every 10 minutes, improving their position’s APY much faster than manually compounding.

-To begin autocompounding liquidity pool positions with Tulip, you’ll need to deposit your LP token into one of its autocompounding vaults.
-Only use this strategy if you do not want to hold the tokens you’re earning as rewards, since they will be sold to increase the value of your LP token.
+To begin autocompounding liquidity pool positions with Tulip, users need to deposit their LP token into one of Tulip's autocompounding vaults.
+Users should only use this strategy if they do not want to hold the tokens they're earning as rewards, since they will be swapped to increase liquidity in an LP token's position.

-If you start entering multiple yield farming positions on Solana, it can get hectic trying to keep up with what’s happening.
-In addition, you’ll spend a lot of time clicking from site to site to check your positions if you don’t use a dashboard like Step Finance.
+If users start entering multiple yield farming positions on Solana, it can get hectic trying to keep up with what’s happening.
+In addition, they’ll spend a lot of time clicking from site to site to check their positions if they don’t use a dashboard like Step Finance.

-Using Step, you can track your yield farming activity across all of Solana DeFi.
-When you connect your wallet or enter your wallet address, Step will show you your current positions, current APYs, and pending token rewards.
+Using Step, users can track their yield farming activity across all of Solana DeFi.
+When connecting a wallet or entering a wallet address, Step will show current positions, current APYs, and pending token rewards associated with that wallet.

-For some yield farms, you can also claim your rewards directly through Step instead of having to open another page.
+For some yield farms, users can also claim their rewards directly through Step instead of opening another page to access the yield farm.

 Final Thoughts and Considerations on the Best Yield Farming Strategies on Solana

-Participating in DeFi can be very risky, so you should never put in more than what you can afford to lose.
-Although we have described several yield farming strategies on Solana by risk profiles ascending from lower to higher, all of these positions carry multiple risks due to the volatile nature of crypto.
+Participating in DeFi can be very risky, so users should never put in more than what they can afford to lose.
+Although this article has described several yield farming strategies on Solana by risk profiles ascending from lower to higher, all of these positions carry multiple risks due to the volatile nature of crypto.

-Prices can fluctuate wildly, and smart contracts can be exploited.
-Make sure you understand the risks involved with each yield farming strategy and how increasing your exposure to multiple projects (each token, the DEX, the yield farm, the yield farming autocompounder) also increases your exposure to smart contract risk in multiples.
+Markets can fluctuate wildly, and smart contracts can be exploited.
+Users should make sure they understand the risks involved with each yield farming strategy and how increasing their exposure to multiple projects (each token, the DEX, the yield farm, the yield farming autocompounder) also increases their exposure to smart contract risk in multiples.

-Finally, make sure you have a plan.
+Finally, users should make sure they have a plan.
 It might be worth holding some tokens instead of dumping them right away.
-You’ll likely kick yourself if the tokens you’ve been dumping go 10x in a month.
+Most experienced yield farmers have kicked themselves when the rewards tokens they dumped over-perform after a few months.

-On the other hand, you’ll most likely kick yourself if the tokens you’ve been stacking for a month go -99% tomorrow.
+On the other hand, most yield farmers would likely kick themselves if the tokens they’ve been stacking for months hit the basement with a -99% drop.
 In DeFi, anything can happen.